Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Conclusion

 \section{Conclusion}

 We have reviewed multiscale many body numerical methods to address strongly correlated systems by appropriately treating the short length scale, the long length scale and the intermediate length scale.
-The different methods implemented to date have produced promising results despite being hindered by the a variety of numerical challenges.
-Since short length scales are treated exactly, diagrammatic methods arise as the suitable method to deal with the intermediate length scales with a different precision level by systematically evaluating suitable subsets of possible diagrams.
+The different methods implemented to date have produced promising results despite being hindered by a variety of numerical challenges.
+Since short length scales are treated exactly, diagrammatic methods arise as a suitable approach to deal with the intermediate length scales by systematically evaluating appropriate subsets of possible diagrams.
 In this context the parquet formalism is the most natural toolkit.
 We have reviewed the construction of the parquet formalism and the different diagrammatic approximations that it encompasses as well as algorithms for their numerical solutions.
-We have not discussed in this review, efforts to extend the methods into ab-initio calculations.
+We have not discussed in this review efforts to extend the methods into ab-initio calculations.
 These represent an important next step for appropriate treatments of real materials.
 In general, multiscale many body methods to incorporate nonlocal corrections into the DMFT solution represent an active area of research and new implementations are actively being developed to overcome previous shortcomings.

 Some of the latest ideas have not been discussed in the present review.
-These include but are not limited to the parquet method for the vertex in the boson-fermion representation, \cite{Krien_etal_2020a,Krien_etal_2019,Krien_etal_2020b,Krien_etal_2020c}, the atomic approximation of the four-particle irreducible functional method, \cite{Ayral_Parcollet_2016}, one-particle irreducible functional method, \cite{Rohringer_etal_2013} nonlocal expansion method. \cite{Li_2015}, and FLEX+DMFT approach. \cite{Kitatani_etal_2015,Kitatani_etal_2017}
+These include but are not limited to the parquet method for the vertex in the boson-fermion representation, \cite{Krien_etal_2020a,Krien_etal_2019,Krien_etal_2020b,Krien_etal_2020c} the atomic approximation of the four-particle irreducible functional method, \cite{Ayral_Parcollet_2016} one-particle irreducible functional method, \cite{Rohringer_etal_2013} nonlocal expansion method, \cite{Li_2015} and FLEX+DMFT approach. \cite{Kitatani_etal_2015,Kitatani_etal_2017}

 Another important topic is that of the solvers for the vertex functions.
-While there are many different numerical solvers for the impurity/cluster problem.
-Most of them are not suitable for the calculation of the vertex function which is an essential quantity for perturbative expansions around the DMFT solution.
+While there are many different numerical solvers for the impurity/cluster problem, most of them are not suitable for the calculation of the vertex function which is essential for perturbative expansions around the DMFT solution.
 While many solvers may be generalized for the calculation of vertex function, at present the practical methods are exact diagonalziaton and quantum Monte Carlo.